 During July and August, it’s blueberry season on the Southern Oregon Coast.
 You’ll find several farms to visit where you can purchase blueberries or pick your own.
 Twin Creek Ranch Blueberries is the first one you’ll encounter as you drive south from Bandon.
 At Twin Creek Ranch, you can drop in to purchase fresh-picked blueberries, pick your own, or buy packed and frozen berries.

 The Southern Oregon Coast is known as “cranberry country.”
 The vibrant red ponds of commercial cranberry growing operations can be spotted as you travel Highway 101 along this stretch of coast.
 Cranberries are a native crop to the Northwest and have been commercially grown since the late 1800s.
 Next to forest products and seafood, cranberries represent the third most important agricultural product of Coos and Curry counties, where about seven percent of the U.S. cranberry production is grown.
 The fascinating harvest, where ponds are flooded to float the berries for collection, can be observed in late September and early October.
-During harvest season, Bowman Bogs offers tours and sells fresh cranberries, cranberry syrup and cranberry concentrate.
+Look out for the vibrant cranberry fields as you drive by.

 As you travel farther south on Highway 101 and approach the small town of Langlois, you’ll find more blueberries at Valentine Blueberries.
 From early July to mid-August, their farm stand is open, offering pre-picked berries for purchase or U-pick.